AliExpress import tax and customs: What to do.

 Yakkyofy offers a 360 ° service that includes:

-- The search of a supplier
+- The search for a supplier

 - The negotiation with the Chinese factories